veenayaksirohi/JavaScript_Learning/notes.md

 **Try it yourself:**
 - Format a number to two decimal places using `toFixed()`.
 - Generate a random integer between 5 and 15.
+- Parse a string to a number and check for NaN.
+- Use Math methods to find the min and max of a set of numbers.

 **Quiz:**
 ```js